stefanmielke/libdragon-extensions/README.md

 >format_handling.h

 Using different texture formats and render features like mirroring usually requires configuring the RDP mode manually to make the best of performance.
-This provides an easy way for the user to automatically configure the RDP based on the input texture format.
+This function provides an easy way for the user to automatically configure the RDP based on the input texture format.

 ```c
 // Configure based on the format of sprite with mirroring disabled